man-group/ArcticDB/docs/mkdocs/docs/index.md

 !!! note "Versioning & Prune Previous"

-    By default, `write` operations will remove the previous versions to save on space.
+    By default, `write`, `append`, and `update` operations will remove the previous versions to save on space.

     Use the `prune_previous` argument to control this behaviour.